Conservation in New Zealand

-Conservation in New Zealand has a history associated with both Māori and Europeans.
+Nature conservation in New Zealand has a history associated with both Māori and Europeans.
 Both groups of people caused a loss of species and both altered their behaviour to a degree after realising their effect on indigenous flora and fauna.

 Protected areas

-New Zealand has thirteen national parks, forty four marine reserves and many other protected areas for the conservation of biodiversity.
+New Zealand has thirteen national parks, forty-four marine reserves and many other protected areas for the conservation of biodiversity.
 The introduction of many invasive species is threatening the indigenous biodiversity, since the geographical isolation of New Zealand led to the evolution of plants and animals that did not have traits to protect against predation.
 New Zealand has a high proportion of endemic species, so pest control is generally regarded as a high priority.

 The New Zealand Department of Conservation administers approximately 30% of New Zealand's land, along with less than 1% of the country's marine environment, for conservation and recreational purposes.
 It has published lists, under the New Zealand Threat Classification System, of flora and fauna that is at risk or declining, which are included in national and regional plans.